hugisveitti/beer-yo-ass-backend/README.md

 <br />
 /beers/beerId
 <br />
-beerId (Long) is the id of the beer, alsways 5 digits,
+beerId (Long) is the id of the beer,
 <br />
 get a response following information about one beer
 <br />